CISOfy/lynis/CONTRIBUTIONS.md

 * Your code should work on other platforms running the bourne shell (/bin/sh), not just BASH.
 * Properly document your code where needed.
 Besides the 'what', focus on explaining the 'why'.
 * Check the log information (lynis.log) of your new test or changed code, so that it provides helpful details for others.

+## Code Guidelines

+### General
+Identation should be 4 spaces (no tab character).

+### Comments
+Comments: use # sign followed by a space.
+When needed, create a comment block.
+Blank lines: allowed, one line maximum

+### Functions
+All functions use CamelCase to clearly show a difference between shell built-in commands, or external commands.

+### Variables
-* Most variables should be capitalized, with underscore as word separator (e.g. PROCESS_EXISTS=1)
+Variables should be capitalized, with underscore as word separator (e.g. PROCESS_EXISTS=1)